qaalabs/DE5M6/docs/day2/complex-breaking.md

 - How long does processing take compared to small files?
 - Does Fabric show any warnings or performance indicators?
 - Are there any timeout errors or resource constraint messages?
-- How does the monitoring from Lab 11 respond to slower processing?
+- How does the monitoring respond to slower processing?

 ### Documentation
 **Quick Notes:** Write down what you observed for later discussion